 The increase in Debt securities in issue of EUR 19 billion, in the first six months of 2018, is mainly a result of an increase in commercial paper and certificates of deposit of EUR 17 billion and EUR 8 billion respectively.
 These were partly offset by a decrease in long term bonds, covered bonds, savings certificates and mortgage backed securities.

-Contents Interim report Condensed consolidated statement of Condensed consolidated statement of Condensed consolidated statement of Condensed consolidated statement of consolidated financial position profit or loss comprehensive income changes in equity cash flows interim accounts
+Contents Interim Condensed Condensed Condensed Condensed Condensed Notes to the report consolidated consolidated consolidated consolidated consolidated condensed statement of financial position statement of comprehensive income statement of changes in equity statement of cash flows consolidated interim accounts